deathbeam/dotfiles/README.md

 ## Optional requirements

-* zsh - Zsh is awesome.
+* [zsh](http://www.zsh.org/) - Zsh is awesome.
 I was using bash, but then switched to zsh, and it is pretty much compatible with all bash stuff and it is also faster and nicer.
 * [tmux](https://tmux.github.io/) - Terminal multiplexer.
 Awesome stuff, but I find myself to use it less and less, because I started using tiling window manager's features more.
 But still, tmux is really awesome, and have some great features what screen do not have.
 I have some really nice Tmux stuff in my repository, so feel free to try it, maybe you will like it.
-* [vim](http://www.vim.org/download.php/) - Required for Vim stuff (of course).
+* [neovim](https://neovim.io/) - Required for Vim stuff (of course).
 Needs to be installed with python support for all plugins to work correctly.
 If you are just starting with Vim, then I recommend you to run `vimtutor` from your CLI.
 Thank me later.
 * [Firefox](https://www.mozilla.org/en-US/firefox/new/) - The only browser I found that can be properly styled to my